ualberta-rcg/vulcan-ood/README.md

 The [Research Computing Group](https://www.ualberta.ca/en/information-services-and-technology/research-computing/index.html) supports high-performance computing, data-intensive research, and advanced infrastructure for researchers at the University of Alberta and across Canada.

-We help design and operate compute environments that power innovation — from AI training clusters to national research infrastructure.
+We help design and operate compute environments that power innovation — from AI training clusters to national research infrastructure, including the Vulcan cluster as part of the Digital Research Alliance of Canada's PAICE (Platform for Advanced Infrastructure and Computing Excellence) initiative.